Graduate Nurse Transition to Practice Program

 - Collaborate with other health services, building connections and networks

-- Use reflective practice to enhance learning opportunities with the aim of developing critical thinking skills
+- Use reflective practice to enhance learning opportunities with the aim of developing critical thinking and situational awareness skills

 - Be able to accept and work with effective feedback to improve practice